vogonsorg/q2dos/readme.txt

   You will notice the number will never rise, this is on purpose.
   Please read the DJGPP FAQ @ http://www.delorie.com/djgpp//v2faq/faq15_2.html for more information on how DJGPP and CWSDPMI work.
+* Logitch MouseWare drivers in Windows 9x may cause delayed/missing mouse input when played in a Windows 9x DOS box.

 Follow neozeed @
 http://virtuallyfun.superglobalmegacorp.com/